brewkit/docs/architecture/README.md

 # Architecture
 Long-term maintenance is hard.
 Below you will find some standards and concepts we use to try to keep things simple, organized, and easy to maintain.
-Keep in mind these assume a TypeScript + React + Material-UI stack.
+Keep in mind these assume a TypeScript + React stack.

 <br>